rememberSoftwares/yacana/docs/README.md

 #### Maximum tool errors

 What happens if the LLM is stubborn and gets stuck in a loop?
 Even though Yacana's percussive maintenance should avoid that by shifting LLM internal configuration during runtime more or less randomly, the LLM still might go into an infinite loop.
 And this is NOT a viable option!
-Fortunately, Yacana comes with a default of 5 iterations (tries) for each of the 2 types of errors we encountered earlier.
+Fortunately, Yacana comes with a default of 5 iterations (tries) for each of the 2 types of errors we encountered earlier:
-* Either the calling error like the `"first__number"` error seen above
+* Either the calling error like the `"first__number"` error seen above.
 * Or the custom ToolError that the tool threw.
 This means that if one of these two counters gets to 5 then an error is raised.
 One that is not caught by Yacana.
 Specifically a `MaxToolErrorIter` exception.
 You should try/catch all of your Tasks that utilize Tools as they might loop too many times and trigger this exception.